Show HN: Semble – Code search for agents that uses 98% fewer tokens than grep

 Key Takeaways

-• Returns only relevant chunks, using 98% fewer tokens than grep+read; reaches 94% recall at 2k tokens vs 100k context needed by grep+read.
+• Returns only matched chunks, using ~98% fewer tokens than grep+read; reaches 94% recall within 2k tokens vs. 100k needed by grep+read for 85% recall.

-• Ranking uses adaptive lexical/semantic weighting, definition boosts, identifier stemming, file coherence scoring, and noise penalties for test/legacy files.
+• Ranking layer adds adaptive lexical/semantic weighting, definition boosts, identifier stemming, file coherence bonuses, and noise penalties for test/legacy files.

 Hacker News Comment Review